rekalogika/rekalogika.dev/docs/domain-event/21-tips.md

 * Currently only supports `EntityManager`.
 Support for other `ObjectManager`s is planned.
-* It is not aware of explicit transactions yet.
-You should dispatch the events manually if you are using an explicit transaction as described above.
-In the future, we have plans to dispatch post-flush events after the outermost `commit()`, and dispatch pre-flush events before every `commit()`.
 * Symfony Event Dispatcher does not currently support event inheritance.
-This needs to be mentioned because many programmers expect an event dispatcher to support event inheritance, especially when working with many events.
+This needs to be mentioned because many programmers expect an event dispatcher to support event inheritance, especially when working with a large amount of event objects.